I love doing plant experiments and sprouting seeds with young children in the spring. Not only do they get excited

-I love incorporating hands-on science and STEM activities as often as possible into the curriculum.
-They are so engaging for
+I love incorporating science experiments and STEM challenges into my lessons!
+They are so engaging and meaningful for my students

 Plastic Easter eggs can be used to make a variety of festive learning centers for young students.
 In this post